discos/doc/developer/releasing.rst

 *******************
 Releasing procedure
 *******************
-Nuraghe uses a *major.minor.patch* nomenclature, so Nuraghe-1.5.2 has a *major version* of 1, a minor version of 5, and a *patch version* of 2.
+DISCOS uses a *major.minor.patch* nomenclature, so Nuraghe-1.5.2 has a *major version* of 1, a minor version of 5, and a *patch version* of 2.
 The *major version* zero (0.y.z) is for initial development, when anything may change at any time, so the public API, the *operator input* commands